Transamerican Love Story: Episodes

+Competition results

+The suitors undergo six rounds of elimination.
+Most episodes conclude with the elimination of one suitor; by the final episode, three suitors remain.

-Contestants are arranged in the order in which Calpernia calls their names during the elimination ceremony.
+The table below lists contestants in the order in which Calpernia calls their names during the elimination ceremony.
 In episode five, no competition winner is declared.
 In episode six, each of the three remaining men gets a date with Calpernia.
 Episode seven is a clip show, and has no elimination ceremony.
 In episode eight, Calpernia turns down two of the three remaining suitors before declaring the remaining man the winner.